umar-abd/mandala-blockchain-academy/README.md

 As always, you can check if the contract can be compiled with:
 `forge build`

+How to submit homework:
+1. Fork the repo
+2. Create a PR

-To ensure an optimal learning experience, PLEASE refrain from using AI to help you solve the bugs.
+NOTE: To ensure an optimal learning experience, PLEASE refrain from using AI to help you solve the bugs.
 You can instead reach out to the discord channel or find explanations online.

 Happy hacking!